 Driving in sunny weather can be a pleasant experience, but when the sky gets dark and the rain starts to fall, things can get more challenging.
 When it comes to driving, rain creates a hazard that many drivers are unprepared for.
 In fact, over 1 million traffic accidents happen every year as a result of wet roadways.
-Driving safely in the rain requires diligence, but the following safe driving tips will make you more prepared for driving on wet roads.
+Driving safely in the rain requires diligence, but the following safe driving tips will make you more prepared for driving on wet roads and potentially avoiding an auto insurance claim.

 Many people believe that they can maintain the same speed in the rain as they would on a sunny day.
 The reality is that when the roads are wet, you are much more likely to lose control of your vehicle.
 Hydroplaning is a dangerous situation that can occur when your tires are raised up above the pavement and ride on top of a layer of water, and slowing down is the only sure-fire way to prevent it.
 It can happen in as little as 1/12 of an inch of, so don’t assume that it won’t happen in a light rain.